Home prices are approaching peak levels

 A 5.1% year-over-year gain has put the Federal Housing Finance Agency (or FHFA) House Price Index (or HPI) back at December 2005 levels.
 The rate of price appreciation appears to be slowing.
 While most indices showed the housing market bottoming out around February 2012, the FHFA House Price Index showed it bottoming out around May 2011.

-Perhaps distressed sales dominated at the end of 2011, which pushed the other indices lower.
-As you can see from the chart below, prices are within 3% of their prior peak.
+Perhaps distressed sales dominated at the end of 2011.
+This pushed the other indices lower.
+As you can see from the chart above, prices are within 5% of their prior peak.

 Real estate prices are beginning to flatten.
 This makes sense because wages have not kept up with real estate prices since the downturn.
 Historically, real estate prices and incomes have correlated pretty closely.
 After the real estate market bottomed, professional investor demand pushed up prices, but wages did not move.
 This made further home price appreciation difficult.